arcticleo/reso_api/README.md

 ### Authentication and Access

+This gem supports two types of authentication:

+- OAuth2
+- Access Token

+#### OAuth2

-To set up an API client and access a service, you need three pieces of information:
+To set up an API client using OAuth2 authentication, you need four pieces of information:

 - Client ID
 - Client Secret
 - Base API endpoint
 - Authentication URL

-You'll recognize the base API endpoint by it ending with /odata, and the authentication URL by it likely ending with /token.
+Often, the base API endpoint ends with `/odata`, and the authentication URL often ends with `/token`.

 You pass these four pieces of information to create an instance of an API client: